New Webinar! From Idea to Implementation

 The score card method defines the evaluation criteria and enables different weighting appropriate to each idea.
 Criteria could be something generic such as time-to-market, implementation effort, or risk, or they can be specific to the organization.

-Now you have a good understanding of this topic, it’s time to learn about the other approaches within the innovation management ecosystem.
+Now you have a good understanding of this topic, it’s time to learn about the other approaches within innovation management.
 Take a look.

 Continuous improvement is exactly what it sounds like – the practice of continually improving and incrementally enhancing the performance of a company’s products, processes, or services.